ronfl3x/Boris-Theme/README.md

 Based on the GitHub Dark theme by [GitHub](https://marketplace.visualstudio.com/items?itemName=GitHub.github-vscode-theme)

-(The main difference being that struct properties are in a different color than the struct...)
+(The main difference being that, in c, struct properties are in a different color than the struct...)

 ## Installation